nss-evening-web-development/curriculum/src/data/curriculum/client/week-08/05-clean-up.md

     - UPDATE TAGS
 is_featured: true
 ---
-In this lesson, we are going to be implementing the endpoints that we created in Postman in into our code.
+In this lesson, we are going to be cleaning up

-We will be focusing on CREATE and UPDATE.

-- CREATE
-  - Book
-- UPDATE
-  - Book

 ### CLEAN UP